 Given our findings, we suggest that policymakers should aim to encourage firms on the adoption of Blockchain, particularly to the projects that are environmentally sustainable such as renewable energy sources.
 Further, policymakers should formulate policies that will give incentives to the firms that adopted Blockchain as a way to encourage new firms further to adopt the platform.
-For instance, the government can provide tax-free for firms that adopt Blockchain with the intent to encourage the use of renewable energy technologies whiles limiting the firms that are not environmentally friendly.
+For instance, the government can provide tax-free for firms that adopted Blockchain with the intent to encourage the use of renewable energy technologies whiles limiting the firms that are not environmentally friendly.

 In addition to its policy relevance, our study makes an incremental contribution to different academic frontiers.
 Firstly, by providing empirical evidence on the impact of Blockchain on the environmental performance of firms, we extend the existing literature on carbon emissions by being the first to examine how the use of innovative technology such as Blockchain helps firms to mitigate its environmental footprint.
 Secondly, within the scant empirical literature on the consequence of blockchain adoption (Hasan et al. 2020; Pang et al. 2020), our study does not only distinctively provide evidence on from the environmental perspective it also brings findings outside China.
-Thirdly, in the business strategy environment arena, this study also extends the literature on how a particular business strategy affects the environment.
+Thirdly, in the business strategy affects the environment.
 The adoption of blockchain technology is a major business strategy that firms make a strategic decision to enhances their performance over competitors.